Ga naar de inhoud

 BAPA

-BAPA’s French-language integration programme for newcomers in Brussels.
+The Bapas' French- or Dutch-language integration programme for newcomers in Brussels

 Have you just arrived in Brussels?
 Is everything new to you?
-Do you want to find your way around more easily and quickly?
-BAPA’s free integration programme is just the thing for you!
+Do you want to find your way around quickly and easily?
+The Bapas' free integration programme is just the thing for you!

 WHEN AND HOW?